icaven/glm/readme.txt

 - Used std features within GLM without redeclaring
 - Optimized cot function #272
 - Optimized sign function #272
+- Added explicit cast from quat to mat3 and mat4 #275

 Fixes:
 - Fixed std::nextafter not supported with C++11 on Android #217